phelipetls/seriesbr/README.md

     [430 rows x 2 columns]

-## Metadata information<a id="sec-1-4" name="sec-1-4"></a>

-If you want to get metadata information about a series, you can do it like in the snippets below, which will give you a dictionary.
+To get metadata you would the exact same as in `bcb` module.

     metadados = ipea.get_metadata("BM12_TJOVER12")